 Nashville, or Music City USA, is one of the most rapidly growing cities in the nation and is a haven for people of all nationalities and lifestyles.
-Oftentimes shadowed by larger cities in the US, Nashville is home to a warm and distinct culture that is unlike that of any other city in the world.
+Oftentimes shadowed by larger cities in the US, Nashville is the capital of the U.S. state of Tennessee and is home to a warm and distinct culture that is unlike any other city in the world.
 The southern hospitality, history, and music business is the thread of the fabric that makes up this city, and Nashvillians are extremely proud and supportive of their home.
 It is a hidden gem in the United States that has just recently started to truly sparkle and receive the national attention that it has deserved for so long.

 We are the friendliest city in America, consistently!

 Welcome to Nashville, the city voted #1 Friendliest city year after year.
 Nashville is a haven for newcomers and tourists, and we love to show off our fair city.
 Don’t be surprised if a stranger stops to start a conversation with you.
 Whether you’re looking for the best place to eat some local cuisine, or you’re feeling up for seeing the most touristy sites in the city, we’re more than happy to accommodate you during your stay!
 Oh, and don’t be offended if we call you “ma’am” or “sir”, we can’t help but use our southern manners.

 Country Music isn’t the only thing we know.

 While we are known for the Grand Ole Opry, the music scene expands much farther than just country music.
 Not only do bands such as Kings of Leon and Paramore call Nashville home, but you’ll also find that many other artists thrive in Nashville.
 Not to mention, we’re the healthcare capital of the world and are home to some of the best and brightest healthcare professionals that you can find.